bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 1. It has lower lattency due to the shorter data pipeline, as GraphQL subscriptions involve custom databases and additional logic to process, filter and format the data
 2. Better reliabilty of the connection protocol compared to WebSocket interface, better optimised for persistent connections
-3. Messages from Kafka topic can be read from the latest offset, it is possible to create consumers that have all messages without gaps and interuptions
+3. Messages from Kafka topic can be read from the latest offset, it is possible to create consumers that have all messages without gaps and interruption.
 4. Scalability is better as multiple consumers may split the load to consume one topic, automaticlly redistributing load on them

 There are some disadvantages however compared to GraphQL subscriptions:

 1. There is no way to consume Kafka streams in browser.
 You can only use it only on server side.
 2. It is not possible to pre-filter or re-format messages on Kafka streams, as schema is pre-defined, and you need to make all post-processing in your code.
-Some calculations, as usd vlue of trade have to be executed on client side as well
+Some calculations, as usd value of trade have to be executed on client side as well
 3. IDE does not support Kafka streams yet, debugging the code have to be done on consumer side

 Kafka streams contains same set of data as GraphQL subscriptions, and the decision which one to use dependent more on your application type.